usnistgov/texture/README.md

 ## Installation
 ---------------
 Following installation guide has been checked for Mac and Linux machines.
-For Windows, I have not thoroughly checked but the same method should be applicable...
+For Windows, I have not thoroughly checked but the same method should be applicable.

 What you first need is Python and scientific python packages including NumPy, SciPy, Matplotlib.
-I recommend the use of Anaconda, which will install all of these easily.
+I recommend the use of Anaconda, which will install all of these packages easily.
 You'll need a fortran compiler as well - I use gfortran.

 You can simply clone this repository to your local filesystem.
-Then I simply use 'set.sh' to install.
+I usually use 'set.sh' to install.
 But one can also do followings

 ```
 python setup.build
 python setup.py install --user
 ```

-After a successful installation, consider testing pole-figure plotting feature as below.
+After a successful installation, consider testing pole-figure plotting feature.
-In the prompt, enter ipython interpreter.
+In the prompt, enter IPython interpreter.
 ```
 ipython --pylab
 ```

-In Python, follow below snippet to draw (100), (110) and (111) pole figures of random texture consisting of 1000 random grains.
+In IPython, you can test if you can draw (100), (110) and (111) pole figures of a texture consisting of 1000 random grains as below.
 ```
 from TX import upf
 mypolefigure = upf.polefigure(csym='cubic')